dashjoin/djapp-wot/paper.md

 TODO: new screenshot to include fields for security

-The TDs are stored in the table "thing" along with the child tables "property" and "action".
+The TDs are stored in the table "thing" along with the child tables **property**, **event** and **action**.
 The table registry is used to store the addresses of the registries.

+#### Discovery

+When setting up Wot Manager, the various registries and be entered in the corresponding table.
+Technically, a registry provides a list of thing descriptions (TDs).
+Note that some things also publish their own TD.
+We treat these devices as device plus mini registry.

 The next step is to load the data.
 The platform allows to express this extract-load-transform process using [JSONata](https://jsonata.org/) with some extensions for accessing [REST services and databases](https://dashjoin.github.io/platform/latest/developer-reference/#dashjoin-expression-reference).

 Loading all TDs from the registry can be done using the following code:

-TODO: registry security

 ```
+/* load all registries and iterate over them */
-$all("wot", "registry").href.
+$all("wot", "registry").
+  /* make a curl request to get the TDs (optionally consider required authorization) */
-  $curl("GET", $, {}, {})
+  $curl("GET", href, {}, credential ? {"Authorization": credential} : {})
 ```

 The resulting list of TDs can then be mapped into the DB schema using mapping expression like the following one: